When coordination pays off

 But whatever time they saved in internal coordination costs, they passed on to their users.
 Now each user has to integrate twice, once for S3, once for Glacier.
 And if you add a third storage product, FSx3, then each user has to integrate three times to get all of them.

-Compared to the previous diagram, notice how the red arrows moved from inside the company (left side of the diagram) to outside the company (right side).
+Notice how the coordination red arrows moved from inside the company (left side of the diagram) to outside the company (right side).

 Eventually, Glacier integrated its functionality into the S3 API, which is now the recommended integration.
 They probably realized how much more usage Glacier would get if it was integrated to S3.
 And that made the coordination cost totally worth it.